Programming-Fundamentals-Task-Force/7-1-Sum-the-Scores/README.md

 - A header row with column names: `name,score1,score2,...,scoreN`, where the number of score columns (`N`) can vary.
 - Subsequent rows with a name followed by the same number of integer scores for every line.

-The output file should:

-- Contain one row per name, with the name and the total of their scores, separated by a comma.
+The output file should contain one row per name, with the name and the total of their scores, separated by a comma.

 Your solution should dynamically handle input files with varying numbers of scores per row.